 Fact checked by experts and reviewed by young people.

 Climate change is something that affects us all, no matter where we live in the world.
 It’s also something that we all have a responsibility to respond to.
 For developed countries like Ireland, this responsibility is even greater, because our activities are among some of the biggest contributions to the climate emergency.

-In order to solve the problem of climate change, we need to act now and dramatically cut our carbon emissions.
-Carbon emissions are contributing to the greenhouse gas effect, when greenhouse gases like carbon (CO2) and methane cause heat to become trapped in the atmosphere, which then causes the Earth to heat up (global heating), causing sea water levels to rise, increased storms, extreme weather, to name just a few.
+In order to solve the problem of climate change, we need to act now and dramatically cut our greenhouse gas emissions.
+When greenhouse gases like carbon (CO2) and methane are released into the atmosphere, it results in something called the ‘Greenhouse Gas Effect’, when these greenhouse gases cause heat to become trapped in the atmosphere and cause the earth to heat up (known as global warming or global heating).

 In Ireland, not only have we failed to reduce our carbon emissions, they have actually been rising, mostly because of activities like intensive agriculture, transport, and energy.

 As a result, Ireland is ranked among the worst-performing developed countries for climate action both in the EU and globally.
 In 2023, the Climate Change Performance Index (CCPI) ranked Ireland 37th out of 59 countries and the European Union.